“Viewer discretion advised. Reading this blog may lead to consequences: your WORL&D will never be the same.”

 Certified boredom resuscitator with an emphasis of game thinking applied in learning: game-based learning and gamification (beyond PBL).
 Connect with me on LinkedIn or Twitter @rabbitoreg.

 Opinions are my own.
 However, if you have a business problem that requires learning as part of the solution, and you are open to creative, innovative solutions, let’s connect.
 I’m passionate about spreading the word in all shape of form.
+(By the way, the goldfish attention span is a myth.)

 Three things have been always determined my career: curiosity about the human mind, passion about technology and life-long learning (about everything).
 I have an engineering degree (hence technology) and a teaching degree (hence life-long learning).
 My thesis was an artificial neural network I built in C++ that learned how to add numbers together just by showing examples over and over again (for geeks, using the backpropagation algorythm).
 Hence the mind.